Common Checkered-Skipper

 In July and August, this butterfly is a reliable sighting on the Clover in the lawn just below the pond on the west side of the creek.

 This is an example of a Spread-wing Skipper.
 Unlike Grass Skippers, the forewing and hindwing are laid out side-by-side.
+Spread-wing Skippers are also generally larger than Grass Skippers and do not share their characteristic brown-and-orange color scheme.

 It is found primarily across the US and Mexico, but there are some sightings from the southern part of central Canada and some from Central America.